burlachenkok/burlachenkok.github.io/_posts/2022-10-24-Obtaining-PhD-Candidacy-Status.md

 ---
 layout: post
-title: Obtaining the Status of a Ph.D. candidacy
+title: Obtaining the Status of a Ph.D. candidacy.
 published: true
 ---